-For those receiving assistance in Massachusetts through the MassHealth/Medicaid PCA program or Massachusetts Department of Elder Affairs Home Care program, consumers have the right to self-direction.
+If you or a loved one receives assistance in Massachusetts through the MassHealth/Medicaid PCA program or Massachusetts Department of Elder Affairs Home Care program, you have the right to self-direction.

 Currently, the available self-directed programs lack processes in place to pay for our services.
 However, the overall cost would be less than using a full-service agency.

 Support and Solutions

-For more information, contact Meetcaregivers at 1-888-541-1136 or email@example.com.
+For more information, contact MeetCaregivers at 1-888-541-1136 or email@example.com.

-For more resources and information about caregiving and self-directed home care, check out our blog.
+Plus, for more resources and information about caregiving and self-directed home care, check out our blog.